Birkot HaTorah

-Birkot HaTorah (ברכות התורה, 'blessings of the Torah') are blessings concerning the giving of the Torah to Israel that are recited before Torah study during Birkot hashachar of the daily morning prayer service (Shacharit) of Judaism, as mandated by Halakha.
-According to the Shulkhan Arukh, reciting the blessings is obligatory before studying the Tanakh, Midrash, Mishnah, or Gemara, and it is customary to recite them prior to any Torah study that will be taught that day.
+Birkot HaTorah (ברכות התורה, “blessings of the Torah”) are blessings concerning the giving of the Torah to Israel that are recited before Torah study during Birkot HaShachar of the daily morning prayer service (Shacharit) of Judaism, as mandated by Halakha.
+According to the Shulchan Aruch, reciting the blessings is obligatory before studying the Tanakh, Midrash, Mishnah, or Gemara.
+It is also customary to recite them prior to any Torah study that will be taught that day.

 The order of the blessings

 The Torah blessings are structured as a series of three sections: